 Treating forehead lines with Botox injections

-As effective as healthy diets and beauty products can be, for improving skin health and the appearance and texture of the skin, however once lines are present they may not be as effective in treating them.
+As effective as healthy diets and beauty products can be, for improving skin health and the appearance and texture of the skin, once lines are present they may not be as effective in treating them.
 A popular treatment which can reduce forehead lines are Botox injections.
+Following consultation with a doctor, Botox may be suggested as one option for managing Forehead Wrinkles.
 Botox may be considered after lifestyle factors which promote skin aging are addressed and after adhering to a good skincare and beauty regime to protect and nourish the skin.

 Botox is a muscle relaxant which is injected into the frontalis muscle on the forehead.
 This causes relaxation of the muscle for a three month period, thus reducing the upward movement of the eyebrow and stopping the skin from wrinkling.
 Botox can also help to break the habit of excess facial expressions, may correct uneven eyebrows and may also work to prevent expression lines from developing deeper than they would have done without treatment.